-According to CBS Philly, the Phillies announced Wednesday that broadcaster Wheeler is out after four decades with the team.
-Color analyst Matthews will also not be returning.
+According to CBS Philly, the Phillies announced Wednesday that broadcaster Chris Wheeler is out after four decades with the team and color analyst Gary Matthews will also not be returning.

 The Associated Press reported that the team signed a new TV deal with NBCUniversal and Comcast SportsNet that is worth $2.5 billion over 25 years.

 Wheels and Sarge, as they are known to fans of the team, have called the games with fellow broadcaster Tom McCarthy for several years.
-There's no word yet if the booth shake-up will include McCarthy.
+No word yet if the booth shake-up will include McCarthy.

 The network came down with the decision to replace the announcers, but say they will remain with the Phillies organization in some other roles.